zeroc-ice/ice/distribution/src/icesl/README-bin.txt

 2) Select Build->Build Solution to build both projects in the solution.

-3) Start the demo server from Ice 3.2.1 package you downloaded.
-See the README in the demo/test directory for information on how to start the server.
+3) Start the demo server from the Ice 3.2.1 package you downloaded.
+   See the README in the Ice 3.2.1 demo directory for information on how to start the server.

 4) Right click on the WebApplication project and select Properties.
    Select the Web tab, change the Start Action to be a Specific Page